hartwigmedical/hmftools/gripss/README.md

 ### D. Rescue

 Any breakend that is linked to a PASS breakend (by one of the 3 above rules) and is not filtered as DEDUP is rescued from soft filtering and marked as PASS.
-Breakend pairs that link a pair of genes to make a known pathogenic fusions are also rescued regardless of soft filtering.
+Breakend pairs that link a pair of genes to make a known pathogenic fusions are also rescued for translocaitons or intrachromosomal variants of length greater than 10kb regardless of soft filtering.

 <JON - please add details of known file>